-We seek that new generations grow with active empathy for life through initiatives that build a strong relationship with Mother Earth and empower them as agents of change for sustainable development.
+We seek that new generations grow with active empathy for life through initiatives that build a strong relationship with Mother Earth and empower them as agents of change.

 Globalize Active Empathy for Life as a necessary capacity to advance towards sustainable development.